Our Winter Bird Highlights, summarizing the results from the 2022-23 season, is now online.

 Start here for data entry and personal data review and exploration

 Keep live track of your counts using the FeederWatch mobile app

 © Craig Hurst

-Signup to receive your kit!
+Signup to receive a poster!
 Join Now!

 FeederWatch participants often stop counting their birds because they believe that their counts are not important.
 Typically they are seeing the same birds every week, or they are seeing very few or no birds.
 While some FeederWatchers see amazing birds, a wide variety of species, or large numbers of birds, most FeederWatchers see low numbers of what might be characterized as “predictable” birds.
 These counts are the heart of FeederWatch.
 Focusing on the extreme cases would provide a biased view of bird populations, and ignoring the common birds could be a major mistake.
 While we are all thrilled by unusual sightings and high counts, it’s the everyday observations of common birds that are so important for monitoring bird populations.
 Learn more about why every count matters.

-The Cornell Lab of Ornithology and Bird Studies Canada are non-profit organizations supported primarily by participant and membership fees.
+The Cornell Lab of Ornithology and Birds Canada are non-profit organizations supported primarily by participant and membership fees.
 Project FeederWatch would not be possible without the support of our participants—scientifically and financially.
 FeederWatch’s participant fees pay for website and database maintenance, data analysis, participant support, printing and shipping project materials, and dissemination of information learned from FeederWatch data.
-The fees also help cover the cost of publishing a year-end report, Winter Bird Highlights.
+The fees also help cover the cost of creating a year-end report, Winter Bird Highlights.
 While FeederWatch staff constantly seek other sources of funding, the reality is that without participant fees, the project would have to shut down.